oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 We'll need to set up a few things for Okta to authenticate and interact with our local server.

 ### 1) Give your app a public URL
 One way to give your app a public URL or IP would be to host it on a cloud instance with DNS that you control.
-But if that isn't an option, you can use Localtunnel to temporarily issue a public web address to your own computer.
+For development purposes, you can use Localtunnel to provide a public address to the app running on your own computer.
 For this example, we'll use [Localtunnel](https://localtunnel.me).
 To run the tunnel, you'll start the api with the following command:

 ```